conztanz/ctz-bunyan/README.md

 log.info('hi');
 log.warn({lang: 'fr'}, 'au revoir');
 ```
-* In the example below, bunyan will only have stdout stream:
+* Bunyan will have stdout stream only in the example below:

 ```
 const bunyan = require("ctz-bunyan");